 Calling the Police After an Accident

 Unless the accident is very minor (no one is injured, no one’s car sustained any damage, and everyone agrees to laugh it off and be on their away), then Nevada state law requires that you report the accident to the police.
-The police will come out and conduct and investigation, and then they’ll prepare a police report.
+The police will come out, investigate, and then prepare a police report.
 During the investigation, they’ll likely check to see if anyone is intoxicated or otherwise impaired by alcohol or drugs.
 If any laws were violated by you or the other driver, a citation may be given.
 You’ll be able to get a copy of the police report, which you can pass along to your insurance company to aid in settling the claim.

 What If the Police Don’t Come?

 Keep in mind that injuries sustained in an accident may not always be immediately obvious.
-Back and neck pain may not be felt until the next day (or even longer) after an accident, and what appears to be minor damage can end up costing far more than expected.
+Back and neck pain may not be felt until the next day (or even longer) after an accident.
+What appears to be minor damage can end up costing far more than expected.
 For this reason, it’s generally a good idea to fill out a report for the DMV, even if damage appears to be minor.

-After you’ve spoken to the police, the next person to call is your auto insurance agent.
+After you’ve spoken to the police, the next person to call is your auto insurance agent and or claims phone number.
 They will help you navigate the next steps in the process of filing and settling a claim.

 Read More: Auto Insurance in Las Vegas, Nevada